-Exams-Five exams will be given this semester according to the schedule above.
-These exams will be taken in the Testing Center either on the Main Campus or at the South Campus (Van Alstyne).
+Tests-Five tests will be given this semester according to the schedule above.
+These tests will be taken in the Testing Center either on the Main Campus or at the South Campus (Van Alstyne).
 Dates for these exams are included in the Course Schedule above.
 The lowest test grade will be dropped at the end of the semester.